 The exhibit displays artifacts and findings from archaeological excavations across Southwest Michigan, and provides fun, hands-on activities to learn about the methods used by archaeologists.

 Plan Your Field Trip: No dull days here.
 Learn more about our interactive tours (most last 60-90 minutes) and hands-on activities that help your students see, hear and touch the past.
 Grant funding and transportation reimbursement may be available.

-Schedule a group visit our exhibit, Southwest Michigan in the Civil War.
 Pair your visit with one of our interactive programs:

 - Southwest Michigan’s Fruitbelt: Why is southwest Michigan’s fruit growing industry world famous?
 This program combines science and history with a look at local fruit, technology, and Benton Harbor’s Fruit Market.

 - French Fur Traders: During the late 17th century, Native Americans traded with French explorers.
 Learn about Native American culture, trade systems, early explorers to the area in this program filled with historic objects and a bartering session.